alanconway/envoy-amqp/README.md

 ## Missing features

-*anonymous relay*: The bridge should offer AMQP ANONYMOUS-RELAY capability, and should use it if the peer offers it.
+*flexible link configuration*: server to subscribe to multiple named addresses in a router.

-*service advertisement*: A bridge connected to a dispatch router should be able to create AMQP receiver links based on envoy configuration and/or dynamic service discover - in effect advertising those services as AMQP addresses to the router.
+*service advertisement*: server to reflect Envoy service configuration/discovery automatically as links to a router.

-*inverted connections*: A bride should be able to initiate a connection to a dispatch router, but then treat it like a connection from a client - allowing incoming requests.
-Use case is to allow Envoy side-cars to "announce" themselves to a well known router, rather than requiring the router to connect to every side-car.
-This requires some work in Envoy, which currently assumes that that client/server roles are established by the direction of the connection.
+*inverted server*: put an amqp_server bridge on an *outgoing* envoy connection to a router.
+Envoy initiates the connection but receives requests from router.
+Allow Envoy side-cars to "announce" themselves to the router as well as vice-versa.

 ## Possible optimizations

-*Eliminate double HTTP codec*: Presently the envoy.connection_manager is the only "boundary" filter between a raw Network::Filter chain and a HTTP filter chain.
-The amqp-bridge filter composes/parses HTTP by itself and exchanges HTTP bytes with the connection-manager, which must parse/compose again.
-Ideally the amqp-bridge would exchange Envoy HTTP data structures directly with the connection manager or HTTP filter chain to eliminate the duplicated work.
-A similar argument applies for upstream filters.
-Needs some thought about best to hook these things together.
+*Eliminate double HTTP codec*: amqp_bridge composes/parses HTTP by itself and exchanges HTTP bytes with the Envoy connection-manager, which must parse/compose again.
+Can we eliminate the double codec?